Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 /* DISTRIBUTIONS - sample distributions statistics
 Retrieve distribution sample statistics within the time boundary.

+PERCENTILE_50 - 50% of values are less than this
+PERCENTILE_95 - 95% of values are less than this
 STDDEV - Closeness to the mean/average of the distribution.
 VARIANCE - Spread between numbers in the time boundary.
 KURTOSIS - Measure of outliers occuring.